temuller/piscola/src/piscola/templates/conley09f/README.txt

 #Next lines edited by T. Müller

-"snflux_1av2.dat" is the same as the "snflux_1a.dat" template, but linearly interpolated to have spectra every 0.5 days.
+"sed_templatev2.dat" is the same as the "sed_template.dat" template, but linearly interpolated to have spectra every 0.5 days.